Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

-The cost of a Masters degree has always been an impediment for Indian students to study in Ireland.
+The cost of a Master’s degree has always impeded studying in Ireland for Indian students.

-You can fast-forward their dreams of graduating with an MS degree and happily settle abroad sooner than your counterparts in other countries!
+You can fast-forward your dreams of graduating with an MS degree and happily settle abroad sooner than your counterparts in other countries!

 Let us enlist and explain the benefits below:

 The International Graduate Insight Group (i-graduate) found that students pursuing an MS degree in Ireland reported high student satisfaction with their academic experience.
-Of course!
-Why wouldn’t they?

 All MS degrees in Ireland are one year in duration.
 You will be prepared to enter the workforce within one year.

-Most importantly, the tuition fee is way cheaper to study in Ireland for Indian students than other top destinations.
+Most importantly, the tuition fee is way cheaper to study in Ireland for Indian students than in other top destinations.

-During their study in Ireland, Indian students can work for up to 20-hours a week.
 According to labour statistics, Ireland has more than 400,000 people employed part-time.
 As regional investment grows and new businesses pop up, part-time jobs shall also grow steadily.

 Indian students studying in Ireland will be allowed to work 40 hours per week only from June to September & from 15th December to 15th January inclusive.
 At all other times, students will be allowed to work 20 hours per week while they study.